cliandouble08/Modeling-the-Pandemic/README.md

    * The cloned project can be updated by pulling updates from GitHub repository using GitHub Desktop.
 3. Open the cloned project from the cloning directory.
 4. Open "./modeling-the-pandemic.Rproj" before running files in the directory to avoid errors in readr functions.
+   * R package installation/loading script is embedded in "./build" files, please run the line `source("./dep/file-directory")` specific to each file to avoid unnecessary package installation and loading.
+   * R packages that are consistently loaded for all files are: `readr`, `tidyr`, `dplyr`, `ggplot2`
 5. Open and run "./build/main.R" to load necessary data files and R packages.
    * Alternative: load "./.RData" to access all history objects and packages.

+### Notes for specific files

+* "./build/main.R" is the primary R file for data analysis post-data-cleaning.
+Please *only* visit this file if you do not intend to view anything other than the actual analysis.
+* "./dep/package-prep.R" is a generic R template for package installation/loading.
+You may use it by:
+  1. Download the R script to your directory.
+  2. Edit the package list `required_packages` to include your desired packages.
+  3. Load the packages by running/embedding `source(package-prep-script-directory)` in your code.
+  4. The script will automatically load the latest version for all listed R packages by default.
+If a package has not been installed, the script will detect and install the missing package automatically.

 ## Roadmap